nelsonkimaiga/healthreach-backend/README.md

 # Healthreach Hospital System

-This is a simple web-app that will register a patient, manage new and subsequent visits for the patient and captures their health-related vitals.
+This is a simple back-end service that will register a patient, manage new and subsequent visits for the patient and captures their health-related vitals.

 Stack used:

 Back-end:
 - Java, Maven & SpringBoot Framework
 - Mysql

-Front-End:
-- ReactJs

 # How to run: